 - Have your Credit One Bank account open for at least six months.
 Building trust with your credit card issuer takes time.
 Make sure to wait at least six months after you’ve opened your Credit One card before requesting a credit limit increase.

 It’s also a good idea to avoid asking for a higher credit limit too often.
 First, the bank simply won’t have enough data for a new decision since the previous time it has evaluated you for a limit increase.
 Second, requesting more credit may look like a sign you’re financially distraught to your creditors.
 For that reason, it’s best to have at least six months between your requests.

 Before you request a credit limit increase

-Before you pick up your phone and call Credit One, make sure you know what you’re going to say.
+Before you call Credit One, make sure you know what you’re going to say.

 The issuer will also likely ask about the reason you’re requesting a higher credit limit, so it can be a good idea to prepare a good answer.
 Maybe your income has increased recently, or you’re looking to finance a big purchase.

 It’s important to know the reason for yourself as well.
 For instance, requesting a higher credit line can be a good idea when you’re working on your credit.
 Since it can lower your credit utilization, which accounts for 30% of your credit score, you might see your score go up as a result of the limit increase.

 We also recommend checking your credit before you request the increase.
 The bank may do a soft pull to determine your eligibility for a credit line increase, so it’s better to know where you stand.
 Plus, if you have any negative entries on your credit report, they can affect your issuer’s decision too.

 Now that you know how to prepare for negotiating a credit limit increase, it’s time to get in touch with your bank.

 Credit One Bank advertises regular account reviews for credit line increases.
 New cardholders may get a higher credit line after five or six months of responsible card use.
 There’s no guarantee your limit will be extended, however, so you might need to take some extra steps to get the increase.